Infineon/PSoC-6-MCU-BLE-Connectivity-Designs/README.md

 ## FAQ

 ### Technical Support
-If you have any queries or questions, our technical support team would be happy to assist you.
-You can create a support request at [This link](https://secure.cypress.com/myaccount/?id=25&techSupport=1), or if you are in the United States, you can talk to our technical support team by calling our toll-free number +1-800-541-4736 and then selecting option 8 at the IVR prompt.
+Need support for your design and development questions?
+Check out the [Cypress Developer Community 3.0](https://community.cypress.com/welcome).

+Interact with technical experts in the embedded design community and receive answers verified by Cypress' very best applications engineers.
+You'll also have access to robust technical documentation, active conversation threads, and rich multimedia content.

 You can also use the following support resources if you need quick assistance:
 ##### Self-help: [Technical Support](http://www.cypress.com/support)
 ##### Local Sales office locations: [Sales Office](http://www.cypress.com/about-us/sales-offices)